vicidroiddev/amalia/README.md

 }

 ```
-> The latest version can be seen on maven: https://bit.ly/2ZWmBSk
+> The latest version can be seen on jitpack: https://jitpack.io/#vicidroiddev/amalia

 ## Examples